emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

         return fixed + self.commission
 ```

-We go further to modify some class implemented earlier which make use of multiple inheritance.
+We further modify some classes implemented earlier, which make use of the roles and policies created (Multiple inheritance here)

 ```python